kolyabazlov/musicdespot/README.md

 ### Part 2.
 Simplifying MVP.

 I realised that I need to make simplier start for user.
-The first goal was this user flow steps:
+The first goal was the following steps of the user flow:

 1. User uploads list of liked tracks from any music stream service in a format "track - artist".
 2. User gets list of all tracks from artists in the uploaded list.
 3. User can mark a track in the presented list as "listened".

-Now I realised that I need to
+Now I realised that I need to chrome extension that gives you a possibility to mark a track as "listened" on the reqired streming service.

 ---